ktor-doc-jp/ktor-doc-jp/kotlinx/io/encoding/byteorder.md

 caption: ByteOrder
 category: kotlinx
 toc: true
+ktor_version_review: 1.0.0
 ---

-When encoding fixed-size values larger than 8-bits/byte/octet, there are two standard ways of doing so: by storing less significant bytes first (LITTLE endian) or by storing most significant bytes first (BIG endian).
+When encoding fixed-size values larger than 8-bits/byte/octet, there are two standard ways of doing so: by storing the less significant part of the number bytes first (LITTLE endian) or by storing most significant bytes first (BIG endian).

-The nativeOrder represents the order the your main CPU uses.
+The `nativeOrder()` represents the order your main CPU uses.
+Native order is usually slightly faster since the processor can avoid a byte swapping operation.

 ```kotlin
 expect enum class ByteOrder {